conda/governance/README.md

 ### Shared Funding: Proximate, Ultimate, and In Between

+Generally, people have shared funding if they are an employee, officer, or member of the Board of Directors of the same entity; if they have a significant consulting relationship with the same entity; or if they own at least 1% of the equity or debt, or derivatives thereof, of the same entity.

 Funding can be multilayered and complicated.

 For example, Robert is a researcher in the Computer Science department at Western Michigan University and is working on a National Science Foundation (NSF) grant.
 For the purposes of the conda Organization, is Robert’s funder his CS department, the university, the specific grant, a division of NSF, the NSF, the US government, or all of the above?